apache/nuttx/configs/lpcxpresso-lpc1768/README.txt

     (but not passing tests as of this writing).

-	NOTE: At present, the value for the SD SPI frequency is too high and the SD will failing.
+	NOTE: At present, the value for the SD SPI frequency is too high and the SD will fail.
 Setting that frequency to 400000 removes the problem.
 TODO:  Tune this frequency to some optimal value.

   ostest:
     This configuration directory, performs a simple OS test using apps/examples/ostest.

-    NOTE: The OSTest runs on the LPCXpresso if it is not installed on the base board (using an add-on MAX232 RS232 driver connected
-    to:

-      P0[0]/RD1/TXD3/SDA1  J6-9
-      P0[1]/TD1/RXD3/SCL   J6-10

-    I suspect that this test does not run on with the base board attached because OSTest blasts out a lot of serial data and overruns the FTDI chip before it has a chance to establish the connection with the host.

   thttpd:
     This builds the THTTPD web server example using the THTTPD and